CBG: The Key to Cannabis Trichome Chemistry

-Often ignored, CBG is the precursor for the cannabinolic compounds.
-In the trichome it is rapidly chemically transformed into THC, CBD and CBC.
+Often ignored, cannabigerol (CBG) is the precursor for the cannabinolic compounds.
+In the trichome it is rapidly chemically transformed into tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabichromene (CBC).
 However, once this precursor compound is created and moved into the secretory reservoir of the trichome, it is never found in high concentrations in the finished weed, yet this critical precursor has medical applications for treating glaucoma, multiple sclerosis and skin disease.

 It is rarely found in the finished sativa or indica cannabis plants, but it is found in high amounts in certain strains of industrial hemp that carry a genetic mutation, which down regulates the production of CBD, thereby encouraging the accumulation of CBG.
 Down regulation is a genetic issue and specifically the lack of the production of proteins.

 For instance, alpha-pinene in Harlequin is higher than in ACDC and the THCV level is higher as well.
-D-lemonene is higher in Harlequin and so are the CBC levels.
-Linaloo is higher in ACDC and so is the CBN content compared to Harlequin.
-Low alpha-pinene relates to high CBD, low d-lemonene relates to high CBD, and beta-mycrene is mapped to the residual amount of CBG, albeit in very low amounts but still in the final product.
+D-limonene is higher in Harlequin and so are the CBC levels.
+Linalool is higher in ACDC and so is the CBN content compared to Harlequin.
+Low alpha-pinene relates to high CBD, low D-limonene relates to high CBD, and beta-myrcene is mapped to the residual amount of CBG, albeit in very low amounts but still in the final product.